uptechteam/QuizApp/README.md

 # Quiz-App

-App for using (opentdb.com) API for making quizes with customizable options
+App for using (opentdb.com) API for making quizzes with customizable options
 ## Used Stack:
 * Coroutines/Flow
 * MVVM